cta-faber/game-of-life-TDD/README.md

 # game-of-life-TDD
-AN hackday project to experiment TDD in scala
+A hackday project to experiment TDD in scala